 Dr Hilda Kean FRHistS is a public and cultural historian.
 She is the former Dean of Ruskin College, Oxford , where she taught history for many years.
 Hilda established and developed the first MA in Public History in Britain and courses on animal-human history.
 In recognition of her work on public history she has recently been made an adjunct professor at the Australian Centre of Public History at the University of Technology, Sydney.
 Hilda has published widely on animal-human history, animal rights and representation, how people make sense of the past, family history, public history, women’s suffrage, labour heritage, and London.
 A former school teacher, advisor and local government senior manager she conducts guided walks, gives lectures and runs courses.

 Since 1998 Hilda has organised a number of conferences on public history that have led to publications including People and their Pasts and Seeing History.
 For some 15 years she has run a thriving public history discussion group.
-Since Autumn 2011 this has been based at the Bishopsgate Institute in London (which also holds many of her papers on London politics) before moving in May 2014 to the UCL Institute of Archaeology in Gordon Square.
+This was subsequently based at the Bishopsgate Institute in London (which also holds many of her papers on London politics) before moving in May 2014 to the UCL Institute of Archaeology in Gordon Square.